Diazepam (Valium, Ansiolin, Diazemuls, Noan, Tranquirit, Valeans) is a benzodiazepine

 Caution should also be taken when taking Diazepam with CYP-3A4 inhibitors such as fluoxetine

 ) and with erythromycin and cimetidine (Tagamet).
 These will dramatically increase the sedative effects of the drug as diazepam uses CYP-3A4 to be metabolized.
-[REF]

-One of the most serious dangers of all is overdose.
+One of the most serious dangers of diazepam is overdose.
 In very serious overdoses with severe respiratory depression and or heart rhythm abnormalities an antidote, flumazenil (Anexate), can be administered; because of diazepam's extremely long half-life

 this needs to be re-administered several times.